Immortal Beloved: Antonie Brentano and other alternatives (1955–2011)

 ad 1: Antonie arrived in Prague on 3 July 1812 after an arduous journey with husband, child and servant (and was registered there); she left at dawn the following morning: "Where did she have time that night for a tryst with Beethoven?"
-(Steblin 2007, p.
-148) Solomon (1972, p.
-577) admits: "There is no proof that Beethoven and Antonie met in Prague."
+Solomon admits: "There is no proof that Beethoven and Antonie met in Prague."
 And regarding Karlsbad: "It is possible that the letter arose from a ... meeting with a woman who informed Beethoven that she was going to Karlsbad and then failed to carry out her declared intention."
-(Solomon 1998, p.
-219 f.)
 Goldschmidt showed that "for short stays, residents [as opposed to foreigners] were exempt from reporting requirements".